Vikram (actor): 2015–2019: Limited releases and major productions

 He then worked on Vijay Milton's road-thriller, 10 Enradhukulla (2015), which featured him as an unnamed race driver who goes on a road trip through India.
 Paired opposite Samantha, the film opened to mixed reviews and did not perform well at the box office.
 A critic from Sify.com however, noted that Vikram "breathes life to his role and his energy level is highly infectious", adding that "the way he smiles, dances and fights is a treat for his fans".
 Likewise, a critic from The Hindu criticised the film's script, adding that "it's hard to see Vikram in this fluff".

 Vikram later appeared in Iru Mugan (2016), a science fiction action film directed by Anand Shankar, featuring him alongside Nayanthara and Nithya Menen.
 The film was a critical and commercial success, and earned him his tenth nomination for the Filmfare Award for Best Actor – Tamil.
-His next films are Sketch (2018) directed by Vijay Chandar followed by Saamy Square (2018) directed by Hari.
+His next films are Sketch (2018), Saamy Square (2018) and Kadaram Kondan (2019).

+2022–present: Contemporary career

-In 2022, Vikram appears in Mahaan as Gandhi Mahaan, along with his son Dhruv Vikram.
-It released on 10, February in Amazon Prime Video.
+In 2022, Vikram appeared in Kartik Subbaraj's Mahaan as Gandhi Mahaan, along with his son Dhruv Vikram.
+Though made for theatre release, during the Covid pandemic the producer Lalit Kumar released it straight to OTT in early 2022 in Amazon Prime Video.
+Later, the producer regretted the decision when the film became popular with the audience and even actors from the film fraternity said it should have been released theatrically.

-He also signed his 58th film with R. Ajay Gnanamuthu as the director who is known for his work in Demonte Colony.
-The film was titled as Cobra and was released on 31 August 2022.
-The film received mixed reviews from critics.
-His most recent role was Aditya Karikalan in Mani Ratnam's film Ponniyin Selvan, which released on 30 September 2022.
-It is the first Tamil film to release in IMAX format.
+His next film was with R. Ajay Gnanamuthu and was titled as Cobra (2022).
+The film received pre-release hype, but it was released to negative reviews from critics.